tomgrizz/guess-the-run/README.md

 fine-tune it in the boxes, and submit.
 Closest combined call to the official season totals wins a plushie from [Freshwater Conservation Canada](https://freshwaterconservationcanada.myshopify.com/).

-> A personal project and informal data exercise — not a peer-reviewed model and not an
+> A personal project and informal data exercise — not a peer-reviewed model
-> official product of any agency.

 ## How it works